 Case to represent a high wind generation dispatch and corresponding load level that is greater than the minimum case, but lower the summer peak case.

-Security Constrained Economically Dispatched for more detail refer to Section 4.3.3

-Economically dispatched for more detail refer to Section 4.3.3

 3.2.3 Triannual Updates

 The SSWG base cases are updated triannually.
 All triannual updates will be made in the MOD environment by changing an existing PMCR or creating a new PMCR.
 It should be recognized that impedance or ratings updates made to the Network Operations Model after the TP case was created will have to be submitted as a ‘NOMCR Pending’ or ‘NOMCR Submitted’ PMCR to maintain consistency with the Network Operations Model.
 See Planning Guide Section 6.4 for additional information about the TPIT process.